atlas-bi/website/src/docs/automation-hub/install/configuration.md

 ; GIT_PASSWORD=r"password"
 ; GIT_TOKEN=r"token"

-; connection information for back smb server
+; connection information for backup smb server
+; if this is populated, all task runs will be
+; backed up.
+This allows you to be able to re-
+; send files at a later time.
 ; SMB_USERNAME="username"
 ; SMB_PASSWORD="password"
 ; SMB_SERVER_IP="10.0.0.0"